mohanmca/MohanLearningGround/src/main/md/Mind/danapani/self-decipline-dhandapani-mani.md

 * Try using positive affirmation after you wake up and before going to sleep for 5 to 10 mins.
 * Imagine and visualize that you enjoy studying, you understand everything you study and you are able to remember it perfectly.
 * Use affirmations "I enjoy learning.
 I understand everything i learn.
 I have good concentration.
 I believe in my capabilities.
-I love and accept myself the way i am as a person. etc.
+I love and accept myself the way i am as a person. etc."
-* Dont doubt your imagination while imagining.
+* Don't doubt your imagination while imagining.

 ## Focus and High Growth

-* 6 months of hardcore focus and alignment, can you put you 5 years ahead in life
+* 6 months of hardcore focus and alignment, can put you 5 years ahead in life
-*

 ## Energy

 * “Treat energy the same way you treat money.
 It is a finite commodity that needs to be wisely invested.”
-*

 ## Ways to avoid distraction?